-Vouchers issued to individuals for the purchase of services provided by professionals may be utilized in non- contract agencies that have a written referral network agreement with the Contractor that specifies credentialing and utilization review requirements.
-Voucher rates for such services must be predetermined by the Contractor using the actual cost history for each service category and average local provider rates for like services.
+- i.
+Vouchers issued to individuals for the purchase of services provided by professionals may be utilized in non- contract agencies that have a written referral network agreement with Contractor that specifies credentialing and utilization review requirements.
+Voucher rates for such services must be predetermined by Contractor using the actual cost history for each service category and average local provider rates for like services.
 These rates represent total payment for services rendered.
 Those accepting vouchers may not require any additional payment from the individual.
 Voucher arrangements for purchase of individual-directed supports delivered by non-professional practitioners may be through a fee-for-service arrangement.
-The use ofvouchers is not subject to the provisions of Section E.6 (Provider Procurement) and Section 4.7 (Disclosure of Subcontractors) of this Contract.

-h.
-Programs with Community Inpatient Hospitals

-Upon request from the State, the Contractor must develop programs for improving access, quality, and performance with providers.
+The use of vouchers is not subject to the provisions of Section E.6 (Provider Procurement) and Section 2.7 (Use of Subcontractors) of this Contract. - h.
+Programs with Community Inpatient Hospitals - i.
+Upon request from the State, Contractor must develop programs for improving access, quality, and performance with providers.
 Such programs must include the State in the design methodology, data collection, and evaluation.
-The State and the Contractor will develop revised methods for the programs with community inpatient hospitals to ensure they comply with 42 CFR 438.6(d).
+The State and Contractor will develop revised methods for the programs with community inpatient hospitals to ensure they comply with 42 CFR 438.6(c). - 1) Hospital Eligibility